 When your body has problems with producing and maintaining your glucose levels, it can affect your feet in the following ways:

-- Diabetes can damage delicate nerve endings, causing reduced sensation in the feet.
+- Damage to the delicate nerve endings, causing reduced sensation in the feet.
 Have you ever had a blister develop when wearing a new pair of shoes?
 Ouch!
 A person with diabetes however, may not actually feel or even notice the blister.
 Although this sounds like a good thing, it can be dangerous especially when combined with the second side effect of diabetes, which is …

 - Reduced blood flow to the extremities.
 This means that a blister on your foot will take a lot longer to heal.
 Together, these two side effects of diabetes increase the risk of infection and serious problems with your lower limbs – and in worst case scenario, amputation may be required.

 3 – Before you take up running or a new sport